PrivateSky/ios-edge-agent/README.md

 ### Setup

 - Clone this repository
-- Run `Carthage bootstrap` in the root of PSKNodeServer to install Carthage dependencies
+- Run `carthage bootstrap` in the root of `PSKNodeServer` folder to install Carthage dependencies